Dahmane-tech/manga-hero/README.md

  ## Features
 - [x] Easy-to-use Scrapy spiders for scraping manga web pages.
 - [x] Flexible and customizable to suit different manga sources.
+- [x] No central management, allowing anyone to add a manga as they wish.
 - [x] Scrapes a large number of manga titles.
 - [x] Supports multiple domains for scraping.
 - [x] Provides dynamic badges to display scraped manga count and available domains count.
 - [x] MIT license for open-source usage.
 - [x] Integrates with Manga Hero website for easy access to manga content.
 - [x] Regular updates and improvements for better performance.
-- [x] Well-documented code for easy understanding and maintenance.
-- [x] Active community support for any questions or issues.
 - [x] ad-free.
-- [x] No central management, allowing anyone to add a manga as they wish.

 ## to do
 - [ ] Background keyframe bookmarking for chapters,